dustinpfister/blog_posts/_posts/nodejs-rimraf.md

 layout: post
 categories: node.js
 id: 19
-updated: 2021-06-11 10:29:19
+updated: 2021-06-11 10:33:05
-version: 1.7
+version: 1.8
 ---

 Some times I might want to delete a whole bunch of files that exist in a file system structure on the host operating system of a script that will run on top of [nodejs](https://nodejs.org/en/about/).
-If the project I am making is aways going to be running in a POSIX environment, I could use the rm command with a child process, but say I want to make the app more portable and work okay in a win32 environment also.
+If the project I am making is aways going to be running in a POSIX environment, I could use the rm command with a [child process](/2018/02/04/nodejs-child-process/), but say I want to make the app more portable and work okay in a win32 environment also.
 This is where something like the npm package [rimraf](https://www.npmjs.com/package/rimraf) may come in handy when it comes to making use of what there is to work with in user space.

 <!-- more -->